Quit Smoking

 Starting smoking again after quitting for a period of time is normal.
 What’s important is that you accept that it happened and continue your attempts to quit.
 A slip-up in achieving your cut down goal it’s no reason to give up, in fact, it’s best treated as a learning experience for what may trigger your smoking relapses in future.

-For assistance please email Simple Online Doctor customer support for more information on the treatments available.
+For assistance please email Simple Online Doctor customer support for more information.